GoHypernet/hypernet-protocol/packages/contracts/contracts/identity/README.md

 ## Roles and Minting

+### Enumerable roles

-Every NFR defines the following roles:
+Every NFR defines the following enumerated roles:

 - `DEFAULT_ADMIN_ROLE`: super-user style account than can add and remove addresses from any other role (the Hypernet DAO is the admin of every NFR)
 - `REGISTRAR_ROLE_ADMIN`: can add and remove addresses from the `REGISTRAR_ROLE`